College of Education and Human Development

 Start your journey

 Our kinesiology doctoral program prepares students to excel in research, teaching, clinical, and leadership roles.
-Students develop expertise by choosing an area of specialization, called an emphasis area, to focus their studies, but are also exposed to other interdisciplinary work.
+As a student in the program, you'll develop expertise by choosing an area of specialization, called an emphasis area, to focus your studies, while being exposed to other interdisciplinary work.

-Kinesiology PhD students further their development through teaching opportunities, conducting research with faculty, as well as attending and presenting at conferences.
+In addition, you'll further your development through teaching opportunities, conducting research with faculty, and attending and presenting at conferences.

 How to apply